motorcycle 101 guides

 South Carolina Motorcycle Helmet Laws

-Because the majority of motorcyclists in South Carolina choose to have protective gear on at all time in recent years, the statistics have shown an improvement in reducing motorcycle fatalities in this state:
+Because the majority of motorcyclists in South Carolina choose to have protective gear on at all times in recent years, the statistics have shown a reduction in motorcycle fatalities in South Carolina:

 • In 2017, there were 145 motorcycle fatalities on South Carolina’s roads and highways